PM-Notes/Prince2/README.md

 3. Prepare an Exception Plan
 4. Seek approval to replace the project or stage plan for the current stage with the exception plan.

-> SB is not used in the final stage of the project **unless** an exception plan is needed.
+> SB is not used in the final stage of the project **unless** an **exception plan is needed**.
 This is because the activities needed to review the whole project and the performance of the final stage are inclued within the **Closing A Project** process.

 ### SB Activities
 Normal - Activities